Ashampoo/kim/README.md

 ## Limitations

-* Kim can read non-standard EXIF & IPTC from PNG zTXT chunks, but it won't write them.
 * Inability to update EXIF, IPTC and XMP in JPG files simultaneously.
 * Insufficient error handling for broken or non-standard conforming files.